 If you run a business in the shire and would like to find out more about Council's kerbside bin collection service, see Order new and/or extra bins

 Collected weekly the new FOGO (Food Organics Garden Organics) service will allow you to place all food waste, including meat and bones, into your FOGO bin.
-Paper towel, napkins and tissues can also be put in your FOGO bin.
+Paper towel, napkins, tissues and certified compostable packaging like coffee cups can also be put in your FOGO bin.

 At the start of this service most businesses will receive a 7-litre kitchen caddy and a year's supply of caddy liners.
 Due to the amount of food waste hospitality businesses create local hospitality businesses indicated, when asked by Council, that a liner for the 240-litre bin was more appropriate than the 7-litre kitchen caddy, so the kitchen caddy will not be provided to them.
 At the start of their FOGO service hospitality businesses will be provided with a year's supply of 240-litre bin liners.

 Replacement liners are available for purchase from your local transfer station and from our customer service centres.
 Alternatively, some hospitality businesses who use FOGO in other council areas choose not to use liners and empty all organic waste directly into the bin to save time and cost of liners.

 With the introduction of the FOGO service businesses may also find that multiple general waste bins are no longer needed.
 Contact our customer service team to swap these for FOGO bins, reduce your general waste bin allocation or to request more FOGO bins.

 Food waste containing meat, other animal by-products, some dairy products and any food that has come into contact with these prohibited foods must not be fed to pigs.